0xck/diploma/trex/README.md

+Contains some code for TRex client and server

 #### client
 Contains code for TRex client handling

+#### conf
+Contains examples of TRex server config

 #### test
-Contains data for tests that are used by TRex
+Contains data for tests that are used by TRex (traffic profiles, etc)

 ##### *test_handler.py*